 More than a decade ago, before several flavours in unusual range flooded Indian markets, I remember each of us in our family had ice cream flavor of choice.
 As a kid, I was addicted to classic vanilla or occasionally the vanilla-chocolate combo (a scoop of each) just the way my little sister was.
 Dad’s huge fetish for dry fruits and nuts in his scoop of ice cream always left us amused, while for mom it was undoubtedly the butterscotch that made it to her plate.

 Dining out on Sunday nights wasn't a rule on the book, but whenever we did, which was often once a month, it was followed for sure by an ice cream for our dessert.
-As we tucked ourselves comfortably onto the chairs waiting for the orders, dad would head over to the ice cream kiosk, crane his neck to take a peek over the glass counter displaying their varieties in vivid colours and flavours to order the scoops speckled with roasted nuts and dry fruits.
+As we tucked ourselves comfortably onto the rattling chairs waiting for the orders, dad would head over to the ice cream kiosk, crane his neck to take a peek over the glass counter displaying their varieties in vivid colours and flavors to order the scoops speckled with roasted nuts and dry fruits.
 I guess his choice was often pistachio or badam pista ice cream.
 Of sheer joy each of us would proclaim our choice of ice cream and happily dig into them as they were served.
 Choices in terms of flavourings were limited to vanilla, chocolate, butterscotch, pista badam that ruled the roost.
 For the more exotic ones, there was anjeer, shahi kulfi, casatta… but then that’s about it.